 Home-baked produce or freshly caught fish and organic vegetables like myself and Brendan grow are all highly desirable foodstuffs.

 In Ireland we need to focus on traditional foods and avoid modern, refined foods, prepare and eat foods in the same manner that nourished our ancestors and kept them well.

 Choose wild-caught, but sustainable fish like salmon.

-Choose pasture-raised poultry and eggs .
+Choose pasture-raised eggs .
 Bone broth and nourishing stocks.

 Choose unrefined coconut oil.
 Palm kernel oil.
 Unrefined, cold-pressed, extra virgin olive oil.

 All organic or certified naturally grown fruits and vegetables preferably from small farms that practice good soil management techniques.

 Whole grain sourdough breads and sourdough noodles, sprouted grain and sprouted grain flours, slow-rise breads and recipes calling for soaking.